Generic name: norepinephrine [ nor-ep-i-NEF-rin ]

-If possible before you receive norepinephrine, tell your doctor about all other medicines you use, especially:
+If possible before you receive Levophed, tell your doctor about all your other medicines, especially:

 This list is not complete.
-Other drugs may interact with norepinephrine, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Levophed, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.